 - Portable audio guide device: French, Spanish, Italian, Portuguese, Dutch, Hungarian, Czech, Slovenian, Polish, Greek, Hebrew, Russian, Arabian, Japanese, Mandarin, Korean and Thai.

 All tours take place with a guide.
+The audio guide devices are available directly in the castle.

 The Bavarian Palace Department informs…